Leveraging MLLM Embeddings and Attribute Smoothing for Compositional Zero-Shot Learning: Approach

 \subsection{\textbf{TRIDENT}}

-As the major novelty, we propose a novel framework named MLLM embeddings and attribute smoothing guided disentanglement framework (\textbf{TRIDENT}) for CZSL, as shown in Figure \ref{fig:main-pipeline}.
-It consists of three major modules: (1) visual feature extraction, (2) attribute-object disentanglement, and (3) feature alignment.
-We now detail each module of \textbf{TRIDENT} in this section.
+As the major novelty, we propose a novel framework named MLLM embeddings and attribute smoothing guided disentanglement (\textbf{TRIDENT}), as shown in Figure~\ref{fig:main-pipeline}.
+It consists of three modules: (1) visual feature extraction, (2) attribute-object disentanglement, and (3) feature alignment.